Free Tips, News & Tutorials Delivered to Your Inbox!

 Geographic segmentation is primarily determined by the following geographic factors:

-Region: Region can be an excellent segmentation factor.
+- Region: Region can be an excellent segmentation factor.
 Assume you own an online clothing store.
-If you want to sell long sleeve t-shirts, it’s best to target customers who live in a relatively cold region.
+If you want to sell long-sleeved t-shirts, it’s best to target customers who live in a relatively cold region.

 Psychographic segmentation is more effective at the individual level.
 In a nutshell, psychographic segmentation is a marketing technique that divides a market into smaller segments based on the style of living, principles, personality types, preferences, and behaviors.